pivlab/annual_review_of_biomedical_data_science/manuscript.md

 However, SNPs can have distal effects on the expression of the target gene [@doi:10.1126/science.aaz1776; @doi:10.1126/science.1222794; @doi:10.1038/nature13138; @doi:10.1073/pnas.112212199].

 Recent approaches combine multi-omics data from various cell types and tissues with GWAS to identify potential mechanisms of SNPs and the associated gene through molecular quantitative trait loci (molQTLs) [@doi:10.1016/j.molmed.2019.10.004] (Figure {@fig:fig1}).
-For example, an expression quantitative trait loci (eQTL) is a genetic region associated with the expression levels of a nearby or distant gene [@doi:10.1016/j.jgg.2023.05.003]. eQTL studies estimate that the majority of heritability is explained by the combination of multiple weak *trans*-eQTLs [@doi:10.1038/s41588-021-00913-z].
+For example, an expression quantitative trait locus (eQTL) is a genetic region associated with the expression levels of a nearby or distant gene [@doi:10.1016/j.jgg.2023.05.003]. eQTL studies estimate that the majority of heritability is explained by the combination of multiple weak *trans*-eQTLs [@doi:10.1038/s41588-021-00913-z].

 In the next section, we briefly review computational approaches that test different molecular phenotypes via QTLs to link variants with genes.